-The discovery service collapses all the different editions and formats (print and e-book) into a grouped or representative record.
+The discovery service collapses all the different editions and formats (print and e-book) for a particular title into a single grouped or representative record.

 Be default, the record displayed is usually for the most recently held item.

-Different (older) editions and print holdings can be accessed in several ways:
+Different (older) editions and print holdings can be accessed in several different ways:

-After you perform a search in WorldCat Discovery, items in your search results will include icons for users to quickly add records to a list, email a record or a list of records, copy a record link, or export a citation.
+After you perform a search in WorldCat Discovery, items in your search results will include icons for users to quickly cite an item/export citation, share a record (by either emailing or copying a link) or save records to a list;(which can be emailed or permanently saved).
 The icons are available from the brief results, the action panel, and on the detailed record (mobile view).

 - Format a citation: Generate and copy a styled citation.